 JOI has identified 5 Shoulder Symptoms That You Should Not Ignore if you are living with Shoulder Pain.
 There are 3 reasons shoulder pain can’t wait which are discussed in this JOI Video.

 Causes of Shoulder Pain

 The shoulder is a very dynamic joint that can move through many planes of motion.
-It allows you to complete your activities of daily living as well as perform higher level activities and sports.
-This complex joint is held together by a multitude of ligaments, tendons, and muscles that allow the shoulder to have more mobility than any other joint in the body.
+It allows you to complete your activities of daily living as well as perform higher-level activities and sports.
+The shoulder is held together by many ligaments, tendons, and muscles that allow the shoulder to have more mobility than any other joint in the body.
 The joint itself is a ball and socket style joint, with the head of the humerus being the ball and the labrum the socket.
-With this mobility comes a multitude of possible causes of shoulder pain when you are injured.

 - Muscle tear.

-A tendon is what connects a muscle to a bone, and tendinitis is when the tendon becomes inflamed and painful.
-This is a common cause of pain in the shoulder, since the shoulder has many muscles that attach to it.
+A tendon connects a muscle to a bone, and tendinitis is when the tendon becomes inflamed and painful.
+This is a common cause of pain in the shoulder since the shoulder has many muscles attached to it.
 There are two types of tendinitis:

 - Chronic: Degenerative diseases such as arthritis or wear and tear over time can cause this type.